eyamin-000/TripDiary/README.md

-# Project Overview
-This project is focused on the implimentation of advanced Git workflows.
+This project is about implimentation details